k1k9/projectle-montion/README.md

 # Projectle Montion
-Calculating and drawing projectle montion based on user input in script.
+Calculating and drawing projectle montion based on user input.
 For now avaliable is only calculate projectle montion.
 All this script is based on [projectle montion on wikipedia](https://en.wikipedia.org/wiki/Projectile_motion).

 ## To Do
 - [ ] Allow user to input data directly from commandline